lucashoeft/mqtt-logging/README.md

 ## Working with Docker

 Before the first start, you need to specify an `.env` file.
 See `.env.example` file for the necessary credentials you need to specify.
-Before the first start, run the command `docker compose build` (or `docker compose build --no-cache` if you have run it before).
+Then run the command `docker compose build` (or `docker compose build --no-cache` if you have run it before).

-Then the start the containers by running `docker compose up -w` in the terminal.
+Then start the containers by running `docker compose up -w` in the terminal.
 When the `client.py` file is saved, the client container is restarted to incorporate the changes.

 You can stop the containers with the command `docker compose down`.